blandine-kany/HTML_CSS_projects/README.md

-# HTML_CSS_projects
+# frontend-dev-projects
-Some HTML and CSS projects/pages so to improve in frontend development
+Some simple HTML, CSS and Javascript projects/pages so to improve in frontend development